MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/map-styles-sheets.md

 ---
-title: "Map Style Sheets | Microsoft Docs" ms.author: "pablocan"
+title: "Map Style Sheets"
+description: Learn how to use a Map Style Sheet to represent a set of rules that define the style of the map. ms.author: "pablocan"
 ---

-# Style Sheets
+# Map Style Sheets

 The Bing Maps SDK supports both default and custom Map Style Sheets.
 A **Map Style Sheet** represents a set of rules that define the style of the map in a map view.